d0tTino/TBDSpaceRPG/README-MCP-Integration.md

 This document provides comprehensive information about the Model Context Protocol (MCP) integration for the TBD Space Game project, including server setup, configuration, and tools developed to enhance AI-assisted game development.

 > **Note**
 > The project has moved to a **Godot-first** workflow.
 Unity is now used only as an optional authoring tool for meshes and animations that are exported to `Assets_glTF/` for consumption by the Godot project.
 Gameplay and scripting take place primarily within Godot.
+The Unity project files have been archived on the `unity-archive` branch for historical reference.

 <!-- Project Comparison -->
 Unlike the classic **Ringworld RPG**, which focuses primarily on tabletop-style exploration of a single megastructure, TBD Space Game centers on managing a starship crew over multiple generations.
 The two projects share a sci-fi setting, but this project integrates MCP tooling and Unity-based gameplay while **Ringworld RPG** relies on a more traditional ruleset with minimal automation.
 These notes clarify the unique scope and workflow of this project for anyone familiar with **Ringworld RPG**.